italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Note that the "Attribute Number" refers to numbering in Google Sheet.

-Incorporating these missing capabilities into IETF YANG models would significantly enhance the modeling of optical pluggable modules by bridging the gap between protocol-level management and physical layer specifications.
-It would facilitate unified management across heterogeneous network elements supporting diverse optical standards and proprietary extensions, thereby improving automation, operational efficiency, and vendor-neutral interoperability in packet-optical networks.
-Ultimately, harmonizing these attributes from SDOs and forums into IETF models supports the broader goal of open, programmable, and interoperable optical networks.
+Harmonizing these attributes between SDOs, and IETF models would support the evolution of open, programmable, and interoperable optical networks.

 ~~~~

+For each Attribute Name,
+- First table displays the "Missing Capability Attributes"
+- Second table displays the "Summary Description of Missing
+  Capability Attributes"

 | --------- | ------------------------------------------ | --------- |
 | Attribute | Missing Capability Attributes              | source    |